 Influencer marketing is closely related to social media marketing, as most opinion leaders gather their audience from social platforms.
 This channel gives you access to an enormous audience – half of the global population uses social networks.

 Better yet, influencer marketing enables you to reach people you can't attain through traditional advertising.
 Two-thirds of consumers use ad blockers, but the same people willingly take advice from influencers.
-80% of users have purchased something based on an influencer’s recommendation.

 So, influencer marketing is crucial in the age of social media and ad fatigue.
 This channel helps build trust for your brand and drives impressive results.
 Now, let’s move on to the other benefits influencer marketing provides.

 Influencer marketing is an effective way to improve your marketing strategy, reach business objectives, and even cut expenses.
 Let’s get into details and find the benefits influencer marketing has for your brand.

 40% of marketers use influencer marketing to boost brand awareness, and this strategy works great.
 Opinion leaders share your brand’s story, mission, and values with their follower base.
 It automatically expands your outreach and positioning online.

 Influencer marketing is a golden opportunity to liven up your social media posts.
 You can repost the influencer’s content or encourage their followers to create user-generated content, as 24% of brands do.
 You can also use blogger’s images for other marketing channels, such as targeted advertising.
 To avoid problems with copyright, include it in the contract.